shaze/nextflow-course/README.md

 ### PLINK example

-In this example, e are going to take a number of different PLINK file sets, compute the frequencies, and then merge the results.
+In this example, we are going to take a number of different PLINK file sets, compute the frequencies, and then merge the results.
 When `plink` is run it needs three input files a _bed_, _bim_ and _fam_ file.
 If we are running multiple file sets through `plink` we have to make sure that we are consistent -- we can't use the _bed_ file from one data set, the _bim_ from another and the _fam_ from yet another.
 Even if by some miracle the sizes of the files somehow allow this to work we are going to get nonsense as a result.

 Thus we use _fromFilePairs_ to do the grouping.
 Look at `freq.nf`

-*Exercise: * The problem with this solution is that the output file is not in the right order -- how can it be fixed?
+*Exercise*: The problem with this solution is that the output file is not in the right order -- how can it be fixed?

+*Exercise*: Checkout _pairs_ for a simple exercise.
+Here we have different data for differents months of different years.
+Combine the monthly data by doing a _paste_ and then combined the monthly data to get yearly data.

+## Exercise 4: Using the config file.

+Checkout the _config_ branch: `git checkout config`  (again, if you have amended any of my files you may have to commit the change.

+* Have a look at the _nextflow.config_ file
+* Run the program _show_param.nf_: `nextflow run show_param.nf`
+* Can you understand the output?
+* Try different toptions like `nextflow run show_param.nf --other 7 --cut-off 15`
+* modify the _nextflow.config_ file and see how it works

+Now check out the _docker_ branch:  `git checkout docker`

+## Exercise 5: Using containers

+We will use singularity rather than docker.

+First, do this to see what version of git is native on the computer: `git --version`

+Now read both the _nextflow.config_ and the _git.nf_ file.

+Run _git.nf_:  `nextflow run git.nf`

+Look at the output of the file to see what version of git runs.
+Explain what happens.

+## Exercise 5: Running on SLURM

+Checkout _slurm_: `git checkout slurm`